SamSherrill/games-comparison/README.md

 ### Items that need to be addressed ASAP:

 - Remove users not found from SharedGamesTable header
-- Live site time delay / timing out
+- FIXED Live site time delay / timing out -- The problem was that we had changed the models, but hadn't had the live site's DB reset.
+We pushed a force:true, ran some searches, then pushed the code with the force:true out.
 - Should we write some tests to make sure functionality continues to work, without us having to manually test?
 I got thinking about this a lot from what we discussed during the Software Crafters meetings Thursday evening.
 - Discuss Sequelize ".sync({ alter: true })" from [https://sequelize.org/master/manual/model-basics.html#:~:text=Models%20are%20the%20essence%20of,(and%20their%20data%20types)]